Accommodus/Typst-Editor-devcontainer/README.md

 1. Open your project folder in Visual Studio Code.
 2. Ensure the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) is installed.
 3. Press `F1` or `Shift+Ctrl+P` to open the Command Palette and select `Dev Containers: Reopen in Container`.
 4. VS Code will build and start the Dev Container.
-Once ready, you can begin working with LaTeX.
+Once ready, you can begin working with Typst.